ivans-innovation-lab/my-company-documentation/chapter3/infrastructure-as-code.md

 # Infrastructure

-This chapter will lead you through installing an instance of Jenkins and Artifactory on a system.
+This chapter will lead you through installing an instance of Jenkins, Artifactory and Pivotal Cloud Foundry on your system.
 For this purposes we will use Docker to run Jenkins and Artifactory.

 * Jenkins is the open source continuous integration server
 * Artifactory is the open source maven repository
 * Docker is an open platform for developers and sysadmins to build, ship, and run distributed applications, whether on laptops, data center VMs, or the cloud.
+* PCF Dev is a small footprint distribution of Pivotal Cloud Foundry \(PCF\) intended to be run locally on a developer machine.
+It delivers the essential elements of the Pivotal Cloud Foundry experience quickly through a condensed set of components.

 You can find the source code here: [https://github.com/ivans-innovation-lab/my-company-infrastructure](https://github.com/ivans-innovation-lab/my-company-infrastructure)